QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

   'includeCharts': true, // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.
   'numberOfRawMeasurements': "numberOfRawMeasurements_example", // String | Filter variables by the total number of measurements that they have.
 This could be used of you want to filter or sort by popularity.
   'userId': 8.14, // Number | User's id
-  'variableCategoryName': "variableCategoryName_example", // String | Limit results to a specific variable category 'name': "name_example", // String | Name of the variable.
+  'variableCategoryName': "variableCategoryName_example", // String | Ex: Emotions, Treatments, Symptoms...
+  'name': "name_example", // String | Name of the variable.
 To get results matching a substring, add % as a wildcard as the first and/or last character of a query string parameter.
 In order to get variables that contain `Mood`, the following query should be used: ?variableName=%Mood%
   'updatedAt': "updatedAt_example", // String | When the record was last updated.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss datetime format.
 Time zone should be UTC and not local.
   'sourceName': "sourceName_example", // String | ID of the source you want measurements for (supports exact name match only)